-In the first article in this deal terms series, we observed that the concepts covered in a typical term sheet can be grouped into four main categories of investor concerns: Deal Economics; Investor Rights/Protection; Governance, Management & Control; and Exits/Liquidity.
-In the second article in this deal terms series we gave an overview and mapping of all of the key term sheet clauses used by investors to address the concerns in each category.
-In the third article in this deal terms series we dug deeper into the provisions relating to Deal Economics.
-In this article we are going to tackle the provisions in the Investor Rights/Protection category.
+Earlier in this deal terms series, we observed that the concepts covered in a typical term sheet can be grouped into four main categories of investor concerns: Deal Economics; Investor Rights/Protection; Governance, Management & Control; and Exits/Liquidity.
+Next we gave an overview and mapping of all of the key term sheet clauses used by investors to address the concerns in each category.
+In the fourth article we dug deeper into the provisions relating to Deal Economics.
+Now we are going to tackle the provisions in the Investor Rights/Protection category.

 The most important provision in the protection category is the anti-dilution provision.
 This clause prevents the company from diluting investors by later selling stock to someone else for a lower price than the earlier investor paid.
 Now, it is true that any issuance of stock is technically going to be dilutive in the simplest sense of the word.
 This is because it will further divide the pie and lower the original investor’s percentage ownership.
 But it is not that simple; an issuance at a higher price is merely arithmetic dilution rather than economic dilution.
 An investor may hold less stock, but (i) that stock has been revalued upwards by the new pricing, and (ii) the company she owns a part of also has more cash on the balance sheet.
 An issuance at a lower price is the opposite; it is both economically and arithmetically dilutive.

 Enter the anti-dilution clause, which has almost magical properties.
 This clause says that if a round happens at a lower price, the earlier investors purchase price is automatically and retroactively changed, and her original investment is automatically recalculated to a lower price.
 In effect, she gets more stock for her original investment.